samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ## Getting Started

-Like many privacy-centric iOS APIs, the PhotoKit requires us to request for user permission before we can access the Photo Library.
-The user is presented with a dialog  asking for permission to allow the app to access the Photo Library.
-To get this permission, we use the PHPhotoLibrary, a shared object that manages access to user's photo library.
+Like many privacy-centric iOS APIs, the PhotoKit requires us to request the user's permission before we can access the user's photo library.
+To get this permission, we use the **PHPhotoLibrary**, a shared object that manages access to the photo library.

 ### Modifying Info.plist Before Requesting Authorization

 Download the [**Starter Project**](https://github.com/samisays11/InstaPhotoPicker) and open the **starter** folder.
 Double click on the <span style="background-color: #FFFF00">**InstaPhotoPicker.xcodeproj**</span> file and navigate to the **info.plist** file in the root directory.
-The first step to  Requesting Authorization is to add a key to the **Info.plist** file that explains why you need permission to access the user's photo library.
+The first step to **Requesting Authorization** is to add a key to the **Info.plist** file that explains why you need permission to access the user's photo library.
 To do this you will need to:
 1. Open the **Info.plist** file.
-2. Right-click **Information Property List** and select **Add Row**.
+2. Right-click **Information Property List** and select the **Add Row** option.
 A new line will be displayed.
-3. Start typing <span style="background-color: #FFFF00">**Privacy - Photo Library Usage Description**</span> in the new row's Key attribute and press enter.
+3. Start typing <span style="background-color: #FFFF00">**Privacy - Photo Library Usage Description**</span> in the new row's Key column and press enter.
 4. In the Value column, type in whatever usage description you want the alert dialog to show the user the first time iOS request for permission.
-For this tutorial we will just go with <span style="background-color: #FFFF00">**"Access to Photo Library Allows you to upload media from your Camera Roll to InstaPhotoPicker"**</span> as our request description.
+For this tutorial we'll just go with <span style="background-color: #FFFF00">**"Access to Photo Library Allows you to upload media from your Camera Roll to InstaPhotoPicker"**</span> as our request description.

 Your **Info.plist** should look like this:
  <img src="/assets/img/info.plist.sc.png">